POSCO: 1972–1992

 POSCO first began to sell plate products in 1972 and focused its sales policies on the domestic market to improve steel self-sufficiency at home.
 It made special efforts to supply quality iron and steel to related domestic companies at below export price to strengthen their international competitiveness.

+Beginning in 1973, South Korea's government used its National Investment Fund and the Korea Development Bank to invest large amounts of money into what Park Chung-hee's government viewed as the six strategic industries: steel, non-ferrous metals, shipbuilding, industrial machinery, electronics, and petrochemicals.
+This strategy helped develop companies POSCO and reduced input costs for production in downstream industries as well.

 POSCO produced 6,200,000 t of raw steel in 1980, recording a 13% increase over the previous year, and was one of the few exceptions when almost all areas of the Korean economy were in economic depression.
 Domestic industries absorbed POSCO's major products such as automobile and home appliance manufacturers consuming hot rolled products, shipbuilding and construction and engineering companies consuming medium plates, and electric motor and transformer manufacturers consuming electrical sheets.
 Some over-produced products were exported to foreign countries but the significant import of sections for construction left Korea as a net importer.
 Globally, POSCO was already the most efficient steel producer in certain products.

 By the late 1980s, POSCO's growth had been immense.
 It was the fifth biggest steel company in the world, with an annual production approaching 12 million tons worth 3 trillion won.
 POSCO continued to expand productivity and size at a time when the steel industries of the United States and Japan were declining.
 POSCO completed its second-phase mill at Gwangyang in August 1988.
 A third-phase mill completed in 1992 further increased crude steel production to a total output of approximately 17.2 million tons a year.
 In terms of productivity, POSCO was the world's best steel manufacturer throughout the late 1980s and also was at the top in terms of facilities.

 Pohang, previously a fishing port whose major industry was processing fish and marine products, became a major industrial center with almost 520,000 people.
 In addition to the huge integrated steel mill, Pohang became an industrial complex housing companies that manufacture finished steel products of raw materials provided.